 Your proposal should include:

 a.
-A representative edited sample of the music to be included in the edition, illustrating the types of editiorial problems that the music presents and the way in which the volume editor will solve them.
-Prospective editors are encouraged to use previous MUSA editions as models for their approach to the editorial method and critical notes (see items c and d below).
+A representative edited sample of the music to be included in the edition, illustrating the types of editorial problems that the music presents and the way in which the volume editor will solve them.
+Prospective editors are encouraged to use published MUSA editions as models for their approach to the editorial method and critical notes (see items c and d below).

 b.
-A description of the available sources for the edition, including a rationale for how the primary source for the edition was chosen, and how concordant sources, if any, will be used in preparing the edition.
+A description of the available sources for the edition, including a rationale for how the privileged source or sources for the edition were chosen, and how concordant sources, if any, will be used in preparing the edition.

 c.
 A description of the editorial method employed—that is, what general principles the editor has adopted in preparing the music for a scholarly edition.
 This section details solutions to editorial problems that apply to the volume as a whole.

 d.
-Critical notes for the editing sample that report the readings of the principal source at points where the editor has made corrections or emendations.
-All discrepancies between the edition and the principal source (or sources) must be addressed, in either the critical notes or the editorial method.
+Critical notes for the editing sample that report the readings of the privileged source or sources at points where the editor has made corrections or emendations.
+All discrepancies between the edition and the privileged source or sources must be addressed, in either the critical notes or the editorial method.

 a.
 A proposed table of contents for the volume as a whole: you may also want to suggest a frontispiece photo of the composer(s) and from three to five facsimile plates that will help illustrate the elements of your essay.
 (While these images are not required in the proposal, they will be included in the publication.
 Note that each plate used may require permissions.)

 b.
 An estimate of the total length of the proposed volume (text, music, and critical apparatus).

 c.
 A select bibliography.